FedusAxioma/parts-dashboard/README.md

 - Move colors used on CSS to palette file
 - Use SVG images for icons and use it from CSS with class modifiers
 - Improve styling: colors in general, font sizes, icons, margins, etc
+- Implement bottom dots to open modal to visualize all controls for a given Feature

 ## Available Scripts